40net-cloud/xpert2023_aws_networking_demystified/docs/lab2 Enhance Security by deploying FortiGate CNF.md

 ![completed_config.png](../images/completed_config.png)

 -   When completed, you can find the endpoint name in the AWS console.<br>

+![aws_endpoint.png](../images/aws_endpoint.png)

+- Reroute traffic to FortiGate CNF
+    Two ways to do this:
+      1) Manually, through updating the subnets routing table do direct the traffic to the Gateway Load Balancer endpoint.
+      2) Programmatically, through Terraform.
+We will use this method.
+            Return to the Cloud9 environment and make sure your syntax is showing the jumpbox.
             Update the Terraform `variables.tf` with GWLBe name and re-run Terraform.

-![aws_endpoint.png](../images/aws_endpoint.png)

 - Traffic should be routed through Fortigate CNF